AngelaYu-3/AngelaYu-3/README.md

 ## Hi, I'm Angela! 👩🏻‍💻

-I am an undergraduate Dean's Scholar at the University of Rochester pursuing a Computer Science Major with an Ethics in Philosophy Minor.
+I am an undergraduate Computer Science Major with an Ethics in Philosophy Minor.

 I am interested in the integration of hardware and software (computer architecture, operating systems etc), applications of machine learning, and intersectional areas of technology and policy especially in regards to AI regulation.